EmpyEmpt/diffusar/README.md

 Image restoration using diffusions!

-The plan is to train diffusion model *(ControlNet for now)* to reconstuct images, remove artifacts, noise etc.
+The plan is to train diffusion model to reconstuct images, remove artifacts, noise etc.

+This branch uses ControlNet
+Since it was too expensive to train I've decided to abandon this idead and will use different model
+This (probably and mostly) works for the most part except for maybe a few typos

 ## How to use